Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
 For week seven of the Technigo bootcamp (week three of the React sprint) our assignment was to create a "twitter-like" web app to practice fetching and posting to APIs.

 ## The problem